arinze-edeh/cloud-infrastructure-devops-labs/aws/containers/eks-cluster-provisioning-and-hardening/README.md

 Clusters with `endpointPublicAccess: false` are intentionally inaccessible from the public internet.
 Always provision a bastion host, AWS Cloud9 environment, or VPN connection within the same VPC before attempting `kubectl` operations.
 Document this constraint explicitly in team runbooks.

-**Always Pin Kubernetes Version**

-Use `aws eks describe-cluster-versions` to programmatically retrieve the latest stable version rather than hardcoding a version number.
-Hardcoded versions lead to drift and failed deployments when the pinned version is deprecated.

 **Verification as a Gate**

 Never consider provisioning complete without running the full verification suite.
 Each check targets a specific requirement and provides an audit trail.
 Treat verification as a non-negotiable final phase, not an optional step.